resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 use!!!
 When these three steps fail you, the fourth step is the HELP menu item.

 Do you remember where it is?
+And where do you find the user name that NeCTAR are going to request?